NYU Langone Hospital – Brooklyn: Expansion

-In 2004 the newly added Chinese Unit's 16-bed wing on the fourth floor was described by The New York Daily News as "the only one of its kind in Brooklyn catering specifically to the burgeoning Chinese immigrant population in Sunset Park."
-Translators are available 24/7, and the hospital provides Halal or kosher meals to those that request them.
+In 2004, the newly added Chinese Unit's 16-bed wing on the fourth floor was described by The New York Daily News as "the only one of its kind in Brooklyn catering specifically to the burgeoning Chinese immigrant population in Sunset Park."
+Translators were available around the clock, and the hospital provided Halal or kosher meals upon request.

 A $2.5 million cardiac catheterization laboratory opened in 2005.
-The new lab allows technicians to produce cardiac angiograms, which are high-quality images of the heart and coronary arteries allowing clots, blockages, and other problems to be diagnosed.
+The new lab allowed technicians to produce cardiac angiograms, high-quality images of the heart and coronary arteries allowing clots, blockages, and other problems to be diagnosed.

 In 2010, the Emergency Department (ED) went through a major expansion, which increased its space and services by 45 percent.
 The ED expansion included the increase of treatment bays from 30 to 46 and additional exam space for a five-room Quick Care area for a triage, treat, and release program for less urgent conditions.
 The expansion also included discrete child-friendly pediatric treatment bays, and an upgraded radiology suite located on site brought state-of-the-art technology into the treatment area to improve turnaround time for patients and their families.

 Lutheran Medical Center affiliated with NYU Langone in 2015 and was renamed NYU Lutheran Medical Center.
-In 2017 it was renamed again and thereafter known as NYU Langone Hospital-Brooklyn.
+In 2017, it was renamed again as NYU Langone Hospital–Brooklyn.

 In popular culture

 ABC News' documentary series NY Med featured NYU Lutheran in several episodes.
-Lutheran is also featured on NY ER, which airs on the Oprah Winfrey Network.
-Lutheran's busy Emergency Department and Trauma Center are what attracted producers to the southwest Brooklyn hospital.
-Two Lutheran surgeons - Drs.
-Charles Guidry and Tara Margarella - were featured on the show.
+Lutheran was also featured on NY ER, which aired on the Oprah Winfrey Network.
+Lutheran's busy Emergency Department and Trauma Center attracted producers to the southwest Brooklyn hospital.
+Two Lutheran surgeons, Dr. Charles Guidry and Dr. Tara Margarella, were featured on the show.